Describe A Difficult Decision That You Once Made: IELTS Speaking Cue Card

 Follow up questions

-How did you feel when you completed your first oil painting?
+How did you feel after completing your painting?

 Band 6-7